jodyndaniel/CityTrek/README.md

  shade preferences - it takes into consideration the time of day.

 ## Data
-I use two main data sources -  [digital terrain models](https://www.nrcan.gc.ca/science-and-data/science-and-research/earth-sciences/geography/topographic-information/whats-new/high-resolution-digital-elevation-model-hrdem-generated-lidar-new-data-available/22350) of from the Government of Canada and [pedestrian collisions](https://data.torontopolice.on.ca/datasets/robbery-2014-to-2019) and [robbery events](https://data.torontopolice.on.ca/datasets/pedestrians) from the City of Toronto Police.
-The digital terrain model was created in 2015, and has a 1 meter resolution.
-The robbery data includes occurrence between 2014-2019, while the pedestrian car collision events were between 2006-2019.
+I use two main data sources -  [digital terrain models](https://www.nrcan.gc.ca/science-and-data/science-and-research/earth-sciences/geography/topographic-information/whats-new/high-resolution-digital-elevation-model-hrdem-generated-lidar-new-data-available/22350) from the Government of Canada and [pedestrian collisions](https://data.torontopolice.on.ca/datasets/robbery-2014-to-2019) and [robbery events](https://data.torontopolice.on.ca/datasets/pedestrians) from the City of Toronto Police.
+The digital terrain models were created in 2015, and has a 1-meter resolution.
+The robbery data includes occurrences between 2014-2019, while the pedestrian car collision events were between 2006-2019.

 ### Deriving Comfort Metrics